This annual list of the best staffing/recruiting franchises was revised and updated on May 4, 2021.

 Among the company’s special partners for those positions are well-known chains such as IHOP, Golden Corral, Applebee’s, The Cheesecake Factory, Arby’s, Chipotle, Panera, Burger King, and Red Robin, among others.
 This gives new franchise locations a distinct advantage because they will get immediate leads from these partners.

 New franchisees don’t need to start off with an office.
 Instead, they can work with recruiters who work from home and establish an office location later.
 And startup costs for their basic model can be as low as $75,000 to $110,000.

-Founded by Patrice Rice in 1989 and franchising since 2010, the number of locations has risen in recent years to the current total of 157 (up by 15 from the previous year’s total of 142), none of which are company-owned and three of which are located outside the US.
+Founded by Patrice Rice in 1989 and franchising since 2010, the number of locations has risen rapidly in recent years to the current total of 173 (up from the previously reported total of 157), of which none are company-owned and three are located outside the US.

 Remedy Intelligent Staffing serves as the franchise division of parent company Employbridge, among the largest industrial staffing companies in the US.
 Like Spherion, it was among the first staffing companies to receive the Safety Standard of Excellence mark from American Staffing Association and National Safety Council.

 Remedy works with all types of client businesses to provide a variety of staffing solutions, including recruiting/screening/selection, workforce management, performance management, risk management, and order/billing management.